tsteuwer/ember-tracker/README.md

 ## Minimum Requirements

-* Ember 2.3+
+* Ember 3+
 * Ember CLI
 * IE9+ (When using the Tealium mixin with the `onload` setting.

+## Use With Ember 2.x
+For use with Ember 2.x, use version 0.5.2.

-For versions lower than 2.3, you'll need to install the [ember-getowner-polyfill][getowner-poly-url] addon.
+For versions less than 2.3, you'll need to install the [ember-getowner-polyfill][getowner-poly-url] addon.

 ## Setup